 “Kindness” is the theme of Wonder, carried on in all of Palacio’s subsequent work.
 Her point of view is valuable and worth discussing, even challenging (see discussion points).
 The book is beautifully produced with quality binding and artwork by the author.
 The message falters at the end, when a clear parallel is drawn between the holocaust and the Trump administration immigration policy, specifically separating parents from children at the border.
-It cheapens the horror of the holocaust to compare it to current immigration policy.
 However misguided that policy might be, it’s not mass murder and genocide.

 - Sara ages from 12 to 15 in the course of the story, and she and Julien develop a romantic interest, with some kissing.